bghira/SimpleTuner/OPTIONS.md

   --fuse_optimizer      When creating a CPU-offloaded optimiser, the fused
                         optimiser could be used to save on memory, while running slightly slower.
-  --optimizer_torch_compile
-                        When using a CPU-offloaded optimiser, we can torch.compile() it and save some time using a compiled graph.
-This option will not work on Apple MPS devices, and may not work on all systems.
   --optimizer_beta1 OPTIMIZER_BETA1
                         The value to use for the first beta value in the optimiser, which is used for the first moment